Make your own patio DIY twig lights stand with a floating concrete base.

 Bring your solar lights outside, flip the charging switch on, and place them in full sunlight.

 This will allow them to be fully charged when you are finished with making the stand.

 Step 2 | Protect The Ikea Twigs From The Elements

 Ikea’s twigs come with a protective finish, but for twigs that will be outdoors, you will want to add a little more protection.

-If you are interested in another neat outdoor solar lights project, you may want to look at the Wine Bottle Solar Lights tutorial.
+If you are interested in another neat outdoor solar lights project, you may want to take a look at the Wine Bottle Solar Lights tutorial.